 You will combine the study of language and culture in courses that focus on using German in practical and professional contexts, which makes our graduates stand out when applying for jobs.

-If you are a beginner or near-beginner in the language, provided that you have some previous successful language learning experience, you can take the Level-1 beginners' course, which will provide an intensive foundation in reading, writing and speaking German.
+If you are a beginner or near-beginner in the language and have some previous language learning experience, you can take the Level-1 beginners’ course, which provides an intensive foundation in reading, writing and speaking German.

-The first-year language and culture course leads to German 2, which extends and develops your linguistic skills and builds your knowledge of German culture through the study of further texts and other cultural forms.
-Students progressing from the first-year beginners' course normally study German culture 1 alongside the German 2 course.
+The first-year language and culture course leads to German 2, which extends and develops your linguistic skills and builds your knowledge of German culture.
+Students progressing from the first-year beginners’ course normally study German culture 1 alongside the German 2 course.

 Year 3 (year abroad)

-If you progress to Honours it is essential that you spend your third year abroad.
-Our students usually choose either to work as a language assistant in a school or to enrol at a university.
-The University has a number of exchange programmes and will provide support and advice to help you plan your year abroad.
+If you progress to Honours you will spend your third year abroad working as a language assistant in a school or on an independent work placement, or studying at a university.
+The University has a number of exchange programmes and will provide support and advice.

 Year 4 and 5

-When you return from your year abroad, along with core language study, you will take courses from a wide variety of options.
-We currently offer topics such as German film, German professional communication, modern German novels, liaison interpreting and modern German thought.
+Along with core language study, you will take courses from a wide variety of options, including German professional communication, modern German novels, liaison interpreting and modern German thought.